cdimascio/express-openapi-validator/README.md

 <img src="https://raw.githubusercontent.com/cdimascio/express-openapi-validator/master/assets/express-openapi-validator.png" width="500">
 </p>

-express-openapi-validator is unopinionated and does not impose any coding convention.
+[express-openapi-validator](https://github.com/cdimascio/express-openapi-validator) is unopinionated and does not impose any coding convention.
 Simply, install the validator onto your express app, then define and implement routes the way you prefer.
+See an [example](#example-express-api-server).

 ## Install